bennycheung/bennycheung.github.io/_posts/2023-11-28-q-star-new-method-in-problem-solving.md

 - **Probability-Based Predictions**: LLMs use probabilistic models to make predictions.
 When generating text, for instance, an LLM predicts the next word based on the likelihood of its occurrence in the given context.
 This approach allows LLMs to generate coherent and contextually appropriate responses despite the lossy nature of their knowledge compression.

-This foundational understanding of A\*, Q-learning, and LLMs as compressed knowledge systems sets the stage for exploring their synergistic integration in Q\*.
+This foundational understanding of A\*, Q-learning, and LLMs as knowledge systems sets the stage for exploring their synergistic integration in Q\*.

 ## The Fusion of A\*, Q-Learning, and LLMs

-The integration of A\*, Q-learning, and Large Language Models (LLMs) as compressed knowledge systems in the Q* approach marks a significant leap in computational problem-solving.
+The integration of A\*, Q-learning, and Large Language Models (LLMs) in the Q* approach marks a significant leap in computational problem-solving.
 This section explains how these three components work in harmony, creating a system that is greater than the sum of its parts.

 ### Synergistic Contribution to Q*